FourierTransformer/Peaque/README.md

     git submodule add git://github.com/FourierTransformer/Peaque.git

 This allows for some fancy features.
-Check out git submodules: http://git-scm.com/book/en/Git-Tools-Submodules
+Check out git submodules: http://git-scm.com/book/en/Git-Tools-Submodules.
+You can then use the require function: `local Peaque = require('Peaque/Peaque')`

 or you can also just clone this repo and copy `Peaque.lua` out manually: